Robust-AI-Bench/peerBench/CONTRIBUTING.md

-# Contributing to deval
+# Contributing to val

-We're excited that you're interested in contributing to deval!
+We're excited that you're interested in contributing to val!
 This guide will help you set up your development environment and understand our contribution workflow.

 ## Table of Contents